helloturbine/turbine-docs/docs/records/nodes.md

 ## Creating a Node in Turbine

 1. Go to inventory and select “Nodes”.
 2. Next, select the "New Node" button at the top right-hand side of your screen.
 3. Fill out the relevant information, including Name, Company, Code, Type and Address of the Node.
 4. If available, you can add other info such as Contact Name, Contact Phone Number, and Contact Email Address.
 5. Hit the "Create Node" button.

+## How to archive a Node in Turbine

+1. Go to inventory and select “Nodes”.
+2. Next, select the Node you want to archive.
+3. Hit the “Archive” button at the top right-hand side of your screen.